 Popular Career Options

-Medical or clinical assistants are trained to perform many duties within a medical setting.
-According to the U.S. Bureau of Labor Statistics (BLS), physicians' offices employed the highest number of medical or clinical assistants in May 2012 (www.bls.gov).
+Medical or clinical assistants are trained to perform many duties within a medical setting under the supervision of a physician.
+According to the U.S. Bureau of Labor Statistics (BLS), physicians' offices employed the highest number of medical or clinical assistants in May 2015.
 Some popular career titles for this occupation include:

 - Medical assistant